 Once required Tier II reporting information and documents are uploaded to a state’s reporting portal, several states require facilities to pay a filing fee per report.
 Fee amounts vary based on a state’s criteria.
 For instance, states including Louisiana, Minnesota, and Pennsylvania bill your facility per each chemical being reported.
 Other states, like New Jersey, bill the facility by the number of employees.
 Many state portals accept payment of the fees directly, whereas other states send your facility a bill and require you to pay by check or credit card.
 Depending on your state, the LEPCs may charge fees as well.

-EPCRA Tier II due date
+Due date for EPCRA Tier II submissions